 Consequent risks arise.
 Leverage usually means higher volatility - Hedge fund managers may use leverage.
 This means that the hedge fund manager borrows additional funds, or trades on margin, in order to amplify his investment decisions.
-This means that the volatility of the hedge fund portfolio can be many times that of the underlying investments.
-The degree to which leverage may be employed in any given hedge fund portfolio will be limited by the mandate the client has with the manager.
+This means that the volatility of the hedge fund portfolic can be many times that of the underlying investments.
+The degree to which leverage may be employed in any given hedge fund portfolic will be limited by the mandate the client has with the manager.
 The limits laid down by the mandate should be carefully reviewed in making an investment decision.

+investment decision.
 Short-selling can lead to significant losses - Hedge fund managers may borrow securities in order to sell them short, in the hope that the price of the underlying instrument will fall.
 Where the price of the underlying instrument rises, the client can be exposed to significant losses, given that the manager is forced to buy securities (to deliver to the purchaser under the short sale) at high prices.

-Unlisted instruments might be valued incorrectty - Hedge fund managers may invest in unlisted instruments where a market value is not determined by willing buyers and sellers.
+Unlisted instruments might be valued incorrectly - Hedge fund managers may invest in unlisted instruments where a market value is not determined by willing buyers and sellers.
 The hedge fund manager may have to estimate the value of such instruments, and these estimates may be inaccurate, leading to an incorrect impression of the fund's value.
 Investors should ensure that objective valuations are performed for all instruments in a portfolio and that the manager utilises the services of a competent administrator.
 Fixed income instruments may be low-grade - Hedge fund managers may invest in low-grade bonds and

 Fixed income instruments may be low-grade - Hedge fund managers may invest in low-grade bonds and other fixed interest investments.
 These investments are more likely to suffer from defaults on interest or capital.
 They are also more likely to have volatile valuations when the market changes its view on credit risk.
-The mandate Iney are also more likely to have volatile valuations when the market changes its view on credit risk.
+The mandate They are also more likely to have volatile valuations when the market changes its view on credit risk.
 The mandate should also limit the extent (i.e. lowest acceptable rating and maximum percentage exposure) to which low-grade debt can be acquired by the client.
 Investors should review the mandate to gain an appreciation of the maximum possible exposure applicable to the relevant mandate.
 Exchange rates could turn against the fund - A hedge fund manager might invest in currencies other than the base currency.
 For example, a South African hedge fund manager might invest in UK or US shares.
 The portfolio is therefore exposed to the risk of the rand strengthening or the foreign currency weakening.

-Other complex intrusements such as but not limited to future foreign currency and contracts for investing and contracts for invest in complex instruments such as, but not limited to, futures, forwards, swaps, options and contracts for difference.
+Other complex intrestments might be misunderstood - In addition to the above, hedge fund managers might invest in complex intrestments are but not limited to future forwards evens onlines and contracts for

+This invest in complex instruments such as, but not limited to, futures, forwards, swaps, options and contracts for difference.
 Many of these will be derivatives, which could increase volatility.
-Many will be "over-the-counter, which could increase counterparty risk.
+Many will be "over-the-counter", which could increase counterparty risk.
 Many exotic instruments may also be challenging for the manager to administer and account for properly.
 Investors should inquire into how these instruments are objectively and independently valued.